-This list is for artists who want to start oil painting but aren’t sure of what paint supplies to buy.
-All of these items can be found at any art supply store, and are absolutely necessary for beginning oil painters.
+This list is for artists who want to start oil painting but aren’t sure what paint supplies to buy.
+All of these items can be found at any local art supply store or online at Blick Art Materials, and are absolutely necessary for beginning oil painters.

 1. Oil paint

-Obviously the first thing you’ll need is oil paint, and lots of it.
-For beginners, I’d suggest Winsor & Newton oil paint.
+Obviously, the first thing you’ll need is oil paint and lots of it.
+For beginners, I’d suggest Winsor & Newton Winton oil paint.
 It’s a less expensive brand of oil paint, but the quality is fine.
 As far as colors go, here’s a list of the must-haves:

-Buy each of these colors in 200ml tubes except for Pthalo Blue—Pthalo’s pretty powerful so you probably won’t need as much as you do with the others.
+I recommend buying each of these colors in 200ml tubes except for Pthalo Blue—Pthalo’s pretty powerful so you probably won’t need as much as you do with the others.
+If you shop at Blick, go here and scroll down to pick and choose which tube and size you want to add to your cart.
+They always reduced or free shipping offers if you end up spending a certain amount.

 Technically those are all the colors you need, but you should also get a few greens and browns until you learn more about mixing colors.
 Pick up some Permanent Green Light, Viridian, Burnt Umber, and Burnt Sienna to round out your palette.

-Unlike watercolors or acrylics you can’t clean up oil paints with water.
+Unlike watercolors or acrylics, you can’t clean up oil paints with water.
 Instead, you’ll need to use turpentine or mineral spirits to get the paint out of your brushes (and off your skin).
-Find out more about cleaning your brushes after oil painting.
+Don’t buy turpentine at an art store—instead, go to a home improvement store and buy it there.
+It’ll be a lot cheaper, and it’s the same stuff.

 Newspaper is handy to have around when you clean your paint brushes at the end of the day, but it’s also good to use WHILE you’re painting.